LGVProd/holbertonschool-low_level_programming/hello_world/README.md

 <li>Added script that compiles a C file, without linking</li>
 <li>Added script that generates the assembly code of a C code</li>
 <li>Added script that compiles a C file and creates an executable</li>
+<li>Added C program that prints a line, using the puts command</li>

 </ol>